jackmorrison12/personal-site/content/notes/xml-shredding.md

 ### Edge Approach

-This has just one table - the edge table, which can be represented as:
+This has just one table - the <mark>edge table</mark>, which can be represented as:

 `Edge(Source, Ordinal, Target, Label, Flag, Value)`

 Where:

-- `Source` represents the source node int he data graph
+- `Source` represents the source node in the data graph
 - `Ordinal` is the order of elements among the siblings
 - `Target` is the target node which the current node is pointing to
 - `Label` is the name in the XML document
 - `Flag` is the type of the data being represented
 - `Value` is the data in the document

-Some values can be empty, for example if they have no data in them
+Some <mark>values can be empty</mark>, for example if they have no data in them

 ### Monet Approach

-This approach stores XML in multiple tables
+This approach stores <mark>XML in multiple tables</mark>

-It partitions the edge table on all possible label paths, where the number of tables = the number of distinct label paths
+It <mark>partitions the edge table on all possible label paths</mark>, where the number of tables = the number of distinct label paths

 Tables are classified as:

-- `Element Node (Source, Target, Ordinal)` - this combination represents a unique edge in an XML data graph
+- `Element Node (Source, Target, Ordinal)` - this combination represents a <mark>unique edge in an XML data graph</mark>
-- `Text Node (ID, Value)` - the type of the value is explicit in the table name.
+- `Text Node (ID, Value)` - the <mark>type of the value is explicit in the table name</mark>.
 This is a leaf node

 ### XRel Approach

-This is a node-oriented approach - it maintains nodes individually
+This is a <mark>node-oriented approach</mark> - it maintains nodes individually

 It stores XML in four tables:

 - `Path (PathID, Pathexp)` - this table maintains the simple path expression identifier `PathID` and path expression `Pathexp`
 - `Element (PathId, Start, End, Ordinal)` - this table contains the start and end positions of a region for a given `PathID`, where the region of a node is the start and end positions of this node in the XML document
 - `Text (PathID, Start, End, Value)` - this table contains the start and end positions and the value of the element for a given `PathID`
-- `Attribute (PathId, Start, Eng, Value)` - this table contains the start and end positions and the value of the attribute for a given `PathID`
+- `Attribute (PathId, Start, End, Value)` - this table contains the start and end positions and the value of the attribute for a given `PathID`

 ### XParent Approach

-This is another edge-oriented approach
+This is another <mark>edge-oriented approach</mark>

 It has four tables: